smintf/duohacker/README.md

 </p>

 ### What's this?
-An Autoanswer script for Duolingo that allows you to grind XP and Lingots.
+An Auto-Answer script for Duolingo that allows you to grind XP and Lingots.

 ### Usage